-Why This Shakes Your Confidence & How To Fix It
+Why Pricing Shakes Your Confidence & How To Fix It

 It’s been my experience that our limiting beliefs and assumptions about what others are thinking are usually wrong.
 Often my clients like to defend their limiting beliefs and assumptions by providing evidence of 1, 2 or sometimes even 3 examples that justify their reactions.
 This justification is what’s known as generalizing.
 Generalizing happens when we decide that something is true based on a small sample.
 Of course, generalization can work in your favor when you take a small sample and decide something that empowers or energizes your business.
 Unfortunately, we’re more likely to generalize the negative experiences in order to keep us safe.